opensourcecatholic/opensourcecatholic.github.io/_posts/2020-10-12-encyclopedia-influence-gospel-human-culture.md

 which has lots of information about theological topics and about church history and about the Catholic church today.
 Quite a praiseworthy initiative, with a lot of potential, which can still use a lot of community contribution to make it the useful tool that it aspires to be.

-But other than an encyclopedia about Catholicism in general, what has been on my mind in the past few years, is a project to bring to light the way in which the Gospel
+But other than an encyclopedia about Catholicism in general, over the past few years I've had in mind a project that would bring to light the way in which the Gospel
 (and the Word of God in general) has influenced human culture, human creativity and expression in the arts.
 More of a cultural project than a theological project, and yet a Catholic project nonetheless.
 This dialogue between faith and human expression is present in Saint Paul when he preaches in the Areopagus of Athens, it was the great effort of Saint Justin who coined the term "Seeds of the Word" in trying to translate the Gospel message into the language of greek philosophy